 a.
 Check you have all pieces of the radiator (refer to the Assembly Diagram) and place them as close as possible to the final installation location.

 b.
-The plastic caps at the joins are colour coded.
+The plastic caps at the joins are color coded.
 Place green next to green or yellow next to yellow, for instance.

 c.
-Remove the end bushes & as required for assembly of your radiator.
-You may need to use the Castrads assembly tool in Socket Mode for this.
-See the Assembly Tool Quick Start Guide for more information.
+Remove the end bushings & as required for assembly of your radiator.
+You may need to use the 42mm socket for this.

 a.
 Check that all joining faces are clean and free of paint, rust or remnants of previous gaskets.
 Use a sharp blade to clean them back to bare metal if necessary.

 b.
-Optionally apply a coating of sealant such as Boss White to the internal threads of the mating radiator sections and a thin coating to the cleaned faces.
+Apply a coating of Pro Dope (or similar) to the internal threads of the mating radiator sections and a thin coating to the cleaned faces.

 a.
 Add a gasket to each nipple so it sits in the central recess.